LightAN21/Algorithm-Tools/graph/README.md

 # Data Structures for Graphs

 ### The Edge List Structure
+An edge list is a way to represent a graph simply as an unordered list of deges.

 ### The Adjacency List Structure
+An adjacency list is a way to represent a graph as a map from nodes to lists of edges that link to it.

 ### The Adjacency Matrix Structure
+A adjacency matrix m, m[i][j] reperesnts the dege weight of going from node i to node j.

 # Reference
 [1] Data Structures and Algorithms in C++ (2nd ed), by David Mount, Roberto Tamassia, Michael T. Goodrich